 were being examined, that of the Titanic.
 Parallels between the

-two events seemed to emerge, both were failures of overly trusted
+two events occured to me, both were failures of overly trusted

 technologies, both had failed to protect the lives of their occupants